Reviewing West Fraser Timber (NYSE:WFG) & UFP Industries (NASDAQ:UFPI)

 |3.17

-UFP Industries currently has a consensus target price of $89.83, indicating a potential upside of 9.13%.
-West Fraser Timber has a consensus target price of $134.93, indicating a potential upside of 46.21%.
-Given West Fraser Timber’s stronger consensus rating and higher probable upside, analysts plainly believe West Fraser Timber is more favorable than UFP Industries.
+UFP Industries currently has a consensus price target of $89.83, indicating a potential upside of 7.33%.
+West Fraser Timber has a consensus price target of $134.93, indicating a potential upside of 44.81%.
+Given West Fraser Timber’s stronger consensus rating and higher probable upside, analysts clearly believe West Fraser Timber is more favorable than UFP Industries.

 Profitability